the-turing-way/the-turing-way/chapters/testing.md

 To be honest, the unit tests are cute but I don’t think they’re the best places to start - in the real world the way that I test my code is to actually see if it runs without errors all the way to the end!
 I think getting people up and running with this end-to-end kinda “test” might be the easiest way to get over the activation energy of learning something new

+[smoke testing](https://www.digitalocean.com/community/tutorials/an-introduction-to-continuous-integration-delivery-and-deployment) **Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.**

+### Smoke testing

+Smoke tests are a special kind of initial checks designed to ensure very basic functionality as well as some basic implementation and environmental assumptions.
+Smoke tests are generally run at the very start of each testing cycle as a sanity check before running a more complete test suite.

+The idea behind this type of test is to help to catch big red flags in an implementation and to bring attention to problems that might indicate that further testing is either not possible or not worthwhile.
+Smoke tests are not very extensive, but should be extremely quick.
+If a change fails a smoke test, its an early signal that core assertions were broken and that you should not devote any more time to testing until the problem is resolved.

+Context-specific smoke tests can be employed at the start of any new phase testing to assert that the basic assumptions and requirements are met.
+For instance, smoke tests can be used both prior to integration testing or deploying to staging servers, but the conditions to be tested will vary in each case.

 ## Summary
 > easy to understand summary - a bit like tl;dr